pongasoft/re-quickstart/src/plugin/resources/skeletons/common/README.md

 ------------

 * This project requires CMake (minimum version 3.13) to be properly installed (`cmake` executable must be in your `PATH`)
-* This project currently expects RE SDK 4.2.0 or 4.1.0 to be installed on the machine (it will not download it for you)
+* This project currently expects RE SDK 4.3.0+ to be installed on the machine (it will not download it for you)
 * Due to the RE SDK requirements, this project also requires python 3 to be installed
 * It has been tested on macOS 10.14.6 with Xcode 9 installed
 * It has been tested on macOS 11.1 with Xcode 12.3 installed and Apple Silicon (forces `x86_64` build to compile and run)